Haughton, Louisiana

 Haughton is a town in Bossier Parish, Louisiana, United States.
 The population was 4,539 in 2020.
-It is part of the Shreveport–Bossier City metropolitan statistical area.
+It is part of the Shreveport-Bossier City metropolitan area.

 Geography

 Haughton is located 15 mi east of Bossier City and 17 mi east of Shreveport.
 Interstate 20 touches the northwestern corner of the town, with access from Exit 33 (Elm Street).

 According to the United States Census Bureau, the town has a total area of 13.6 km2, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Haughton has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Demographics

 As of the 2020 United States census, there were 4,539 people, 1,139 households, and 891 families residing in the town.

+Education

+The community is in the Bossier Parish School District.

+Most of Haughton is zoned to Haughton Elementary School.
+A portion of Haughton does not include, but is considered it, contains the collective boundary of T. L. Rodes Elementary School (Pre-Kindergarten-Grade 1), Platt Elementary School (grades 2-3), and Princeton Elementary School (grades 4-5).
+All residents are assigned to Haughton Middle School and Haughton High School.

+Bossier Parish is in the areas of Bossier Parish Community College and Northwest Louisiana Technical Community College.